Shashi456/Deep-Learning-Research/README.md

 # Papers
-These will either be paper implementations or/and reviews of various papers i will read over time.
+These will either be paper implementations or/and reviews of various papers I will read over time.

 ## Adversarial Examples